junlinchen12138/cse15l-lab-reports-2/labreport1.md

 # Lab Report 1
 by Moshe Bookstein

+Updated: Jan 13, 2022 03:35 UTC

 [For a summary click here](https://mbookucsd.github.io/cse15l-lab-reports/labreport1.html#summary)

 # Full Guide
 ## Installing VScode
 ---
 The way that these instructions are written is using for use with VScode.
 However, they are not restricted to it only.
-If you don't have it installed.
-Here is how you go about installing it.
+If you don't have it installed, here is how you go about installing it.

 Visit [https://code.visualstudio.com/](https://code.visualstudio.com/) and click download.
 After it downloads, click on it and go through the install proccess.